unosquare/embedio/README.md

 EmbedIO - Unosquare Labs
 ========================

-A tiny, cross-platform, module based web server
+A tiny, cross-platform, module based, MIT-licensed web server

 * Cross-platform (tested in Mono 3.10.x on Windows and on a custom Yocto image for the Raspberry Pi)
 * Extensible (Write your own modules like bearer token session handling, video streaming, UPnP, etc.)